IcemanMick/ci_pp2_feeling-quizzy/README.md

 1. As a first time user, I want to know what the purpose of the website is.
 2. As a first time user, I want to know what categories are covered in the quiz.
 3. As a first time user, I want to know what is the tone of this website and is this quiz going to be fun.
-4. As a first time user I want to know...
-5. As a first time user, I want to know is the website easy to use.
+4. As a first time user, I want to know is the website easy to use.

 ### Returning Users
-6. As a returning user, I want to know if the questions are in the same order.
+5. As a returning user, I want to know if the questions are in the same order.
-7. As a returning user, I want to know if what happens if I run out of time.
+6. As a returning user, I want to know if what happens if I run out of time.
-8. As a returning user, I want to know if the site owners have a social media presence and how can I find it.
+7. As a returning user, I want to know if the site owners have a social media presence and how can I find it.
-9. As a returning user I want to know if the future categories are being updated.
+8. As a returning user I want to know if the future categories are being updated.
-10. As a returning user, I want to know if I can receive updates without visiting the website.
+9. As a returning user, I want to know if I can receive updates without visiting the website.

 ### Site Owners
-11. As a site owner, I want to my website to be visually appealing and easy to navigate.
+10. As a site owner, I want to my website to be visually appealing and easy to navigate.
-12. As a site owner, I want users to know that the tone of this website is lighthearted and tongue-in-cheek.
+11. As a site owner, I want users to know that the tone of this website is lighthearted and tongue-in-cheek.
-13. As a site owner, I want to update users with upcoming categories.
+12. As a site owner, I want to update users with upcoming categories.
-14. As a site owner, I want to gather important feedback from users.
+13. As a site owner, I want to gather important feedback from users.
-15. As a site owner, I want to encourage users to sign up for the email newsletter.
+14. As a site owner, I want to encourage users to sign up for the email newsletter.

 ## Website Design